+Avoid welding debris and dirt in the valve body and the function module.
 The housing must be free from stresses (external loads) after installation.
 The ICF must not be mounted in systems where the outlet side of the ICF is open to atmosphere.
-The outlet side of the ICF must always be connected to the system or properly capped off, for example with a weldedon end plate.
+The outlet side of the ICF must always be connected to the system or properly capped off, for example with a welded-on end plate.

-Surface protection and identification (not applicable for SS versions)
+Surface protection and identification

 The external surface is zinc-chromated to provide corrosion protection according to EN 12284:2003 8.13.
 The Zinc-Chromatization does not cover the welding connections.
 After installation has been completed the external surface of the valve must be protected against corrosion with a suitable top coating.
-Coverage of the ID label when painting the ICF is recommended.
+Protection of the ID label when painting the ICF is recommended.

-Precise identification of the ICF is made via the ID label on each of the 2, 4 or 6 function modules.
+Precise identification of the ICF is made via the ID label on each of the 4 or 6 function modules.